Northern Songs: Sale to Michael Jackson

 In June 1985, Jackson and Branca learned that Charles Koppelman's and Marty Bandier's The Entertainment Co. had made a tentative agreement with Holmes à Court to buy the catalogue for £30.5 million but in early August, Holmes à Court's team contacted Jackson again, with both sides making concessions.
-These included Holmes à Court adding more assets and agreeing to establish a scholarship at a United States university in Jackson's name.
+These included Holmes à Court adding more assets and agreeing to establish a $US1.5 million scholarship at a United States university in Jackson's name, with Jackson in turn agreeing to guest-star on the Channel Seven Perth Telethon in Holmes à Court's home town of Perth.
 Although Koppelman/Bandier offered a higher bid, Jackson's bid of £24.4 million was accepted because he could close the deal quickly, having completed due diligence of ATV Music prior to any formal agreement.
 The deal was signed on 10 August 1985.
 After the acquisition, Jackson and McCartney appeared together in a photograph, reportedly to dispel rumours about their falling-out over Jackson's ownership of the Beatles' songs.

 In a July 2009 interview on the Late Show with David Letterman, shortly after Jackson had died, McCartney spoke about his reaction to Jackson's purchase of the ATV music catalogue:

 Which was, you know, that was cool – somebody had to get it, I suppose.
 What happened actually was then I started to ring him up.
 I thought, here's the guy historically placed to give Lennon–McCartney a good deal at last, 'cos we got signed when we were 21 or something in a back alley in Liverpool.
 And the deal, it's remained the same, even though we made this company the most famous – hugely successful.
 So I kept thinking, it was time for a raise ...
 I did talk to him about it, but he kind of blanked me on it.
 He kept saying, 'That's just business, Paul.'
 You know.
 So, I thought, 'Yeah, it is,' and waited for a reply, but we never kind of got to it ...
 It was no big bust-up.
 We kind of drifted apart after that".